Parole dette male

 "Parole dette male" is a song recorded by Italian singer Giorgia.
 The song was released on 9 February 2023 as the second single from her eleventh studio album Blu¹ through Sony Music.

-The song competed at the Sanremo Music Festival 2023, making the singer the fifth participant in the contest, the first since her second place with "Di sole e d'azzurro" at the 2001 festival, the song placed sixth in the final ranking.
+The song competed during the Sanremo Music Festival 2023, marking the singer's fifth participant in the contest, the first since her second place with "Di sole e d'azzurro" at the 2001 festival, the song placed sixth in the final ranking.

 Background and composition

 The song was written by Alberto Bianco, Francesco Roccati, Massimiliano Dagani and Mario Marco Gianclaudio Fracchiolla, and produced by Big Fish and Rhade.
 At the Sanremo festival press conference, Giorgia described the meaning of the song, as the untethering of her memory of former partner Alex Baroni, who died in 2002: